fma2/pcp-intro-web-development-2016/assignments/by-week/week4.md

 ###Tuesday, July 14

-- Field trip to Foursquare - meet at 8:50 AM
+- Field trip to Foursquare - meet in front of Barnard Hall at 8:50 AM sharp!

 ###Thursday, July 16